2024 International Conference Agenda

 Moderator: Brian Darmody, Chief Strategy Officer, AURP

-MOBILIZING WORKFORCE DEVELOPMENT THROUGH INSTITUTION AND COMMUNITY PARTNERSHIPS: A DATA-DRIVEN APPROACH
+MOBILIZING WORKFORCE DEVELOPMENT THROUGH INSTITUTION AND COMMUNITY PARTNERSHIPS: A DATA-DRIVEN APPROACH (The Ledger - Sixth South)

 Workforce Development and Talent Attraction are critical for all communities and central to research and innovation districts.
 Aligning the workforce with industry needs is essential for economic development and community impact and often hinges on leveraging transferrable skills.
 In this interactive session, participants will learn how to develop their local workforce by effectively leveraging data and partnering with institutions, community and technical colleges, and industry.
 We will highlight concepts and best practices related to determining what data is relevant to workforce development, including a case study of Northwest Arkansas Community College's new Trails Trade School, which leverages commercial partners for direction and feedback to support the region’s growing outdoor recreation industry.
 Our practitioners will discuss how lessons learned from the Trails Trade School can be applied in your region to help you collaborate with industry leaders, funding organizations, and environmental stewards to accelerate innovation in workforce development, industry standards, curriculum development, human capital, and economic investment.